Multi-shot Temporal Event Localization: a Benchmark

 \subsection{Evaluations on THUMOS14 and ActivityNet}

 Our baseline approach leverages temporal aggregation which is originally designed for handling intra-instance variations caused by frequent shot cuts.
-In this section, we report the performance of temporal aggregation on the THUMOS14 and ActivityNet-1.3 datasets.
+Here, we report the performance of temporal aggregation on THUMOS14 and ActivityNet-1.3.
 Table~\ref{tab:thumos14_sota} presents the comparison with the state-of-the-art methods on THUMOS14.
 Our approach achieves the highest mAPs at different IoU thresholds.
-In particular, we outperform the second-best entry, that is G-TAD~\cite{xu2020g}, by an absolute improvement of $5.3\%$ in terms of mAP at IoU=0.5.
+In particular, we outperform the second-best entry, that is G-TAD~\cite{xu2020g}, by an absolute improvement of 5.3\% in terms of mAP at IoU=0.5.
 Table~\ref{tab:anet_sota} presents the performance comparison on ActivityNet-1.3.
 We build our model upon BMN~\cite{lin2019bmn}, one of the state-of-the-art algorithms with publicly available code.
-As it shows, integrating temporal aggregation with BMN is also useful and we report an mAP of 50.02\% at IoU=0.5.
+As it shows, integrating temporal aggregation with BMN is also useful and we report an average mAP of 33.99\%.